ashtroboy79/gamelogger/README.md

  With the basic CRUD functionality completed, the MVP was ready to be deployed.
 Unfortunately at this point I had dificulties getting the deployment script to create any form of database, whether the in memory sqlite or the mysql database running on GCP.
 As this occured over the Jubilee bankholiday, I would have to wait till the following week to get some assistance.
 I was able to overcome this blocker by following the instructional video from scratch and creating completely new virtual machines for the Jenkins server and the deployment server.

  Currently my biggest issue is with Selenium I have been able to generate some tests to check the front end, however selenium seems unable to locate some of the buttons and links.
+I am looking to add more selenium tests as I am able to find solutions via google skills and documentation.